AWS-IBCS19-20/UnequaledThought/README.md

 # UnequaledThought
 IB Computer Science (SL)
-My cademic Interest: Science, but specifically biology.
+My academic Interest: science, but specifically biology.
 I want to learn more about computers and how they function.
 I have used logically, since it was basically like connect the dots.